 Are you starting or expanding a church live stream or church video ministry?
 Then you might want to consider developing a church video camera operator job description.
 That way there are clear lines of communication, and everyone knows what is expected of them.
 Even if your camera operator is a volunteer.

 The question is how does a pastor or church leader come up with a job description for a church camera operator?
 What do we know about operating cameras right?

-Well if you walk through this article with me, you will be able to come up with a usable church video camera operator job description that will work for your church.
+Well if you walk through this article with me, you will be able to come up with a proper church video camera operator job description that will work for your church.

-Whether you are going to have live camera operators at every camera or just a couple of live camera operators and some stationary cameras, or even if every camera is a remote controlled camera with one operator, these parts of the church camera operator job description are important.
+Whether you are going to have live camera operators at every camera or just a couple of live camera operators and some stationary cameras, or even if every camera is a remote-controlled camera with one operator, these parts of the church camera operator job description are essential.